Random orthonormal polynomials: local universality and expected number of real roots: Introduction

 among all probability measures $\nu$ supported on $\K$.
 It is well-known that $\nu_{\K}$ exists, is unique and absolutely continuous with respect to the Lebesgue measure on $\K$ (see for instance Stahl--Totik \cite[Lemma 4.4.1]{stahl1992general}).

-Our goal is to extend Lubinsky--Pritsker--Xie's theorem to other distributions.
-In other words, we aim to obtain the analogue of Theorem~\ref{t.lpx} for random orthorgonal polynomials with more general coefficient distributions, including discrete cases such as the Rademacher distribution.
-We stress that Lubinsky--Pritsker--Xie's method is based on the Kac-Rice formula which does not extend to non-smooth distribution.
+It is natural to ask whether this result remains valid when the $\xi_j$ are no longer Gaussian.
+This is the goal of our paper.
+We will assume that the random variables $\xi_j$ are independent (but not necessarily identically distributed) and have uniformly bounded $(2+\ep)$ moments for some $\ep>0$.
+In other words, there exist positive constants $\ep, C$, independent of $n$, such that for all $0\le j\le n$,

-\begin{theorem} Assume that $\mu$ is supported in a finite union of compact intervals in $\R$ with a density $w(x)$ with respect to the Lebesgue measure such that for every compact interval $I$ in the interior of $\K$, there exists a constant $C_I>0$ for which the following hold:
+Here is our main result.
+To the best of our knowledge, this is the first known result for real roots of random polynomials with non-Gaussian coefficients. \begin{theorem} Let $\mu$ be a measure supported in a finite union $\K$ of compact intervals in $\R$ with a density $w(x)$ with respect to the Lebesgue measure and the orthonormal system $(p_n)_{n=0}^{\infty}$.
+Assume that for every compact interval $I$ in the interior of $\K$, there exists a constant $C_I>0$ for which the following hold

 and